-- Final papers due on May 3rd. - Since we may not have class, then you may need to drop them off in my mailbox or at my office. - You must turn final paper in with the graded rough draft. - If you are happy with your rough draft grade as you final paper grade, then don't worry about it.
+- Final papers due at BEGINNING of discussion class on May 5th. - You must turn final paper in with the graded rough draft. - Unless you are happy with your rough draft grade as you final paper grade, then don't worry about it.